sarayumarri/Landing-page/README.md

 - GitHub Pages

 ## Credits
-- Fonts: Cinzel, Cormorant Garamond, Caveat — all via Google Fonts.
+- Fonts: Cinzel, Cormorant Garamond, and Caveat, all from Google Fonts.
-- Portrait photo: personal photo by the author, cropped for the polaroid frame.
+- The portrait photo is my own.
-- Design language (colors, torn-edge/tarot-card/quest-card/wax-seal patterns): adapted from the author's own sarayu.dev.
+- The color palette and the torn-edge/tarot-card/quest-card/wax-seal look are adapted from my own sarayu.dev, not copied from anyone else.
-- No other tutorials, templates, or third-party code were used.
+- Everything else (layout, icons, code) is original.
+No templates or tutorials used.

 ## Future Improvements
-- **Hand-draw the scrapbook illustrations.** The tarot card symbols in the Arcana section are emoji placeholders right now (marked with `TODO (illustration swap)` comments in `index.html`) — I want to replace them with my own hand-drawn icons, along with the pressed-flower doodle on the photo and the leaf/gem hero background.
+- **Hand-draw the scrapbook illustrations.** Right now the tarot card icons in the Arcana section are simple line-art SVGs standing in for the real thing (look for `TODO (illustration swap)` comments in `index.html`).
+I want to go back and hand-draw those, plus the pressed-flower doodle on the photo and the leaf/gem hero background.
-- Wire up the "Download Resume" button to an actual PDF (marked with a `TODO (swap link)` comment).
+- Hook up the "Download Resume" button to an actual PDF (there's a `TODO (swap link)` comment marking where).
-- Drop in real screenshots for each project card instead of the solid-color placeholders (also marked with `TODO` comments).
+- Swap in real screenshots for each project card instead of the solid-color placeholders (also marked with `TODO` comments).
-- Add the dark/light mode toggle from the full site.
+- Maybe bring over the dark/light mode toggle from the full site.